charbileigh/Mutltiple-Degrees-of-Freedom/README.md

 # Mechanical Vibrations - Multiple Degrees of Freedom

-This programme is meant to calculate any multiple degrees of freedom for mechanical vibrations problems.
+This programme/project calculates the vibrational modes and frequencies of multiple degrees of freedom of any size.
+The frequencies and modal shapes give an idea of how the objects deform.